Bounce Back-Loan Scheme (BBLS)

 - Payment of 80% of staff salaries up to £2,500 (gross pay) per month per worker for those who are on PAYE and unable to work.

 - Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that subsidised wage.

 - This extended scheme is available to all employees who were on the Employer's PAYE payroll by 23:59 on 30 October 2020.

 - This Scheme is also available to employees employed as of 23 September who has since been made redundant can be rehired and placed on the Scheme.

-- The Coronavirus Job Retention Scheme has been extended till 31 March 2021.
+The Coronavirus Job Retention Scheme (CJRS) remain open until December 2021.

 Green homes grant scheme

 “Green homes grant scheme” is a scheme introduced by the UK government to provide landlords and home-owners with vouchers up to £10,000 to spend in improving the energy efficiency of their homes.
 As a landlord, you can cover the two-third of your home improvement cost to claim up to £5,000 and can make your home more energy-efficient.
 In case you are having low income or availing certain benefits, you can apply for vouchers up to £10,000.
 This initiative is designed by the UK government to promote energy efficiency and to boost the country’s economy in the coronavirus pandemic.
 There are various benefits that a landlord can avail by choosing green homes grant scheme -

 - It helps in saving your money on high utility bills.

 - It makes your tenants happier than before.